Medical Management

 Lifestyle Management

-• Achieve a healthy BMI (18.5 – 25)
+• Achieve an optimal BMI (18.5 – 25)

 • Adequate fluid intake: Fluid restriction is not necessary for most patients.

-• Healthy diet: low sodium diet (2000 mg/day)
+• Low sodium diet (2000 mg/day)

 Download Sodium Food Handout (PDF)